 - Thoughts impact the emotions that we experience, and we use this information to inform our actions.

 - Emotions impact how we think about ourselves and our place in our world, and we use this information to guide our actions.

 - Actions impact how we think and feel about ourselves and inform our future actions.

 Classic scenario of all-or-nothing thinking

 Many of us have been here before.
-We decide that we will start a fitness routine, whether it is to lose weight, get in shape, or whatever the half-a-dozen reasons are.
+So we decide to start a fitness routine, whether to lose weight, get in shape or whatever the half-a-dozen reasons.

-So, you go out and grab yourself whatever equipment or workout gear that you need to make it happen.
+So, you grab whatever equipment or workout gear you need to make it happen.

 DAY 1 – You hit the ground running (maybe literally), and it feels great, and you feel pumped like you can do this.
 You eat like you are supposed to and are upping your water intake.
 Doing everything that you are supposed to be doing “perfectly.”